dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/authentication/index.md

 🚀 Add .env to your .gitignore file.

-Then in your code wherever you need the secret you can use:
+Then in your code in any file where you need the secret you can use:

 ```javascript
 import dotenv from 'dotenv';